 Before revealing our favorites, we've got to mention that none of these games are free to play.
 You can check out our other list for our best free PS4 games.

-But as for the best cheap PS4 games, my personal pick of the bunch would be Horizon: Zero Dawn Complete edition.
+But as for the best cheap PS4 games, my personal pick of the bunch would be Horizon: Zero Dawn Complete Edition.
 An enormous open world made even larger by the presence of all the available DLC in one package, this game has both interesting mechanics and an entertaining story, all for an amazingly cheap price.

 For strategy fans, John Wick Hex will scratch that itch.
 You'll require a mind for tactics in order to shoot your way in slow motion through hordes of baddies.
+If you're wanting a different kind of puzzle to solve, perhaps Mini Metro's abstract subway networks will let you flex your mental muscles with a less intense theme.

 You can also check out the best split screen PS4 games for multiplayer fare.